HowToDoInJava

 TestNG parallel execution of tests, classes and suites with examples.
 Learn how to run testng tests and suites in parallel or single test in multiple threads.

-Parallelism or multi-threading in software terms is defined as the ability of the software, operating system, or program to execute multiple parts or sub-components of another program simultaneously.
-TestNG allows the tests to run in parallel or multi-threaded mode.
 This means that based on the test suite configuration, different threads are started simultaneously and the test methods are executed in them.
-This gives a user a lot of advantages over normal execution, mainly reduction in execution time and ability to verify a multi-threaded code.
+This gives a user a lot of advantages over normal execution, mainly reduction in execution time and the ability to verify a multi-threaded code.

-1. Advantages of parallel rests execution
+1. Advantages of Parallel Tests Execution

-Parallelism or multi-threaded execution can provide a lot of advantages to the users.
+Parallel test execution can provide a lot of advantages to the users.
 The following are two:

 1. Reduces execution time – As tests are executed in parallel, multiple tests get executed simultaneously, hence reducing the overall time taken to execute the tests.